 Best Electric Woks iMore 2020

-While you don't need a wok to cook amazing Asian cuisine, it is a helpful tool.
+While you don't need a wok to cook amazing Asian cuisine, having one of the best electric woks is super helpful.
 Woks distribute heat evenly and allow you to cook with less oil.
 Why go electric?
 If you like to cook complicated meals that require more burners than you have on your stovetop, an electric wok is a major convenience.
 Plus, if you're serving a meal buffet-style, you can keep the food warm in the electric wok.
 Our recommendation for an all-around great electric wok is the VonShef Electric Wok.
 Here are some of the best electric woks you can buy.

 - Best Overall: VonShef Electric Wok